Leonard Dubkin

-Leonard Dubkin (1905-1972) was an American writer and naturalist from Chicago.

-He is known for his books and newspaper columns on the subject of wildlife found in urban locations.
+Leonard Dubkin (1905-1972) was an American author and self-taught naturalist from Chicago.
+He is best known for his books and newspaper columns about wildlife found in urban locations.

 Early life

 Leonard Dubkin was born in 1905 in Odessa, Russia Empire.
-He came to the United States with his parents in 1907.
-The oldest of seven with a chronically ill father, his family relied on Jewish charity organizations.
+He came to the United States with his parents in 1907, and the family settled near West Side of Chicago, an area popular for Eastern-European Jewish immigrants.
+Dubkin was the oldest of seven, with a father who was chronically ill from lead poisoning.
+His mother supported the family with her sewing work, and the Dubkin family relied on Jewish charity organizations.
 In the eighth grade, Leonard dropped out of school to work and take care of his family.
-By the age of 12 he was taking meticulous notes on the life histories of butterflies and moths.
-He took an interest in nature from an early age and frequently contributed to the children's pages of the Chicago Tribune.
-The social worker Jane Addams took an interest in him and gave him his first typewriter.
-This paved his way to a career in journalism.
+By the age of twelve, he was taking meticulous notes on the life histories of butterflies and moths.

-In 1934 he married actress Muriel Schwartz and created a local talent directory for radio and stage actors.
-This successful business allowed him to write his novels, review books for the New York Times, and correspond with other nature writers such as Rachel Carson, Euell Gibbons, and Edwin Way Teale.